theLiuk23/Welcome/README.md

 You can click the Preview link to take a look at your changes.
 --->

-17 yo student.
-Self-learner of C# and Python3.x.
+I'm a 17 yo student, autodidact of C# and Python3.x.
+I live in a small town of Italy.

 If you need a program you can find me on fiverr at this link: https://www.fiverr.com/users/liuk23/ THANK YOU!